-3.1 Optical Diagnostics as a Principal Diagnostics of High Power Target Experiment
+3.1 Optical Diagnostics as a Principal Diagnostics for Proton Target Experiment

-3.1.1 Working principle of shadowgraph for optical diagnostics
+3.1.1 Working principle of shadowgraph

 Optical measurements have many advantages over other techniques.
 The major one is the absence of an instrument probe that could influence the flow field.
 The light beam can also be considered as essentially inertialess, so that very rapid transient effects can be studied.